 This is where we dig deeper into your ideal client and create an Ideal Client Profile (ICP).

 When your message transforms from something along the lines of “I help women lose weight” to “I help busy working moms who are juggling the demands of a hectic schedule live healthier lives so they can lose weight, have more energy, and feed their families quick and delicious healthy meals”, people know your exact area of expertise.

 An Ideal Client Profile is extremely valuable to your business.
-I had a client recently, Amanda, whose a photographer, that completed my ICP Worksheet.
+I had a client recently, Amanda, who’s a photographer, that completed my ICP Worksheet.
 Together, we narrowed down her niche market.
-Within two weeks of refining her marketing strategy to reach her ideal clientele (as opposed to her previous broad market) she saw a 50% increase in inquiries!
+Within two weeks of refining her marketing strategy to reach her ideal clientele (as opposed to her previous broad market), she saw a 50% increase in inquiries!
 Wouldn’t you want results similar, if not better than hers?

 Click here, to learn how you can find your Ideal Client Profile and create a brand identity.
 Are you ready to be my next success story?

 When you have an ideal client, you can create sales copy and advertisements that are focused on their unique pain points.